jordanekay/Crackle/README.md

 Functionality
 -------------
-Crackle covers all major endpoints provided by the Campfire API.
+Crackle covers all major endpoints provided by the Campfire API, with support for multiple accounts.

 ### Account